 The Tickeron Price Growth Rating for this company is (best 1 - 100 worst), indicating fairly steady price growth.
 BSX’s price grows at a lower rate over the last 12 months as compared to S&P 500 index constituents.

 The Tickeron Profit vs. Risk Rating rating for this company is (best 1 - 100 worst), indicating that the returns do not compensate for the risks.
 BSX’s unstable profits reported over time resulted in significant Drawdowns within these last five years.
 A stable profit reduces stock drawdown and volatility.
-The average Profit vs. Risk Rating rating for the industry is 95, placing this stock better than average.
+The average Profit vs. Risk Rating rating for the industry is 95, placing this stock worse than average.

 The Tickeron PE Growth Rating for this company is (best 1 - 100 worst), pointing to worse than average earnings growth.
 The PE Growth rating is based on a comparative analysis of stock PE ratio increase over the last 12 months compared against S&P 500 index constituents.